 This file follows the usual CSV conventions, the first line being the header and the later lines being the data.
 The fields are separated by the comma symbol

 ,.
 In particular, the cell value

 white,grey which contains a comma is escaped through quotation marks, which, again, is the usual practice to format CSV files.
 There are plenty of subtleties related to parsing and formatting flat text files, those are discussed in greater detail in the following.

-read statement, the ordering of the columns does not matter and does not have to match the ordering of the columns in the file itself.
+read statement, the ordering of the fields does not matter and does not have to match the ordering of the fields in the file itself.
 Also, the

-read statement is not required to list all the columns found in the file.
-Columns that are not used in the script can be omitted from the
+read statement is not required to list all the fields found in the file.
+Fields that are not used in the script can be omitted from the